United Kingdom - Climate

 At a glance

-Climate finance: funding for projects tagged in the OECD’s Creditor Reporting System (CRS) database with the Rio markers for climate change mitigation and/or climate change adaptation.
+Climate finance: funding for projects tagged in the OECD’s Creditor Reporting System (CRS) database with the Rio markers for climate change mitigation and/or climate change adaption.
 Projects can be tagged with either or both markers.

 Each marker has three possible scores:

-- Not targeted, meaning the project does not address climate change mitigation or adaptation.
+3) not targeted, meaning the project does not address climate change mitigation or adaptation.

 Not all projects are screened against the Rio markers; this funding falls into the ‘not screened’ category.